PEP 764 – Inlined typed dictionaries

 T = TypeVar('T')

-InlinedTD = TypedDict[{'name': T}] # Not OK, `T` refers to a type variable that is not bound to any scope.
+InlinedTD = TypedDict[{'name': T}] # Not OK: `T` refers to a type variable that is not bound to the scope of `func`.

 Typing specification changes